-To pin down the agent's deviation payoff more precisely, first, consider the deviation strategy where the agent does get evidence when asked but does not always report it.
-In this case, her expected costs of evidence acquisition are still $c_i e_i(d)$, but she must receive the good weakly less often.
+To pin down the agent's deviation payoff, first, consider the deviation strategy where the agent does get evidence when asked but does not always report it.
+In this case, her expected costs of evidence acquisition are still $c_i e_i(d)$ , but she must receive the good weakly less often.
 Hence obeying the principal must give a weakly higher payoff than this.
 Second, consider the deviation strategy of not getting evidence.
-In this case, she gets a payoff of 0 whether she is asked for evidence or not and hence her expected payoff is 0.
-Therefore, we can write the incentive compatibility constraint for agent i as

-$$\mathcal{E}v P_i(v \mid d) \ge c_i e_i(d).$$
+In this case, she gets a payoff of 0 whether she is asked for evidence (because she disobeys) or not (because of no-free-lunch) and hence her expected payoff is 0.
+Therefore, we can write the incentive compatibility constraint for agent i as $E_v P_i(v \mid d) \ge c_i e_i(d)$ .